 Cost of living in Dallas

 One of the major benefits of living in Dallas is its overall lower cost of living compared to other major US cities.
-In most aspects, big city life can be enjoyed in Dallas without the big city price to go along with it.
+In most aspects, big-city life can be enjoyed in Dallas without the big-city price to go along with it.
 That said, costs have been rising recently, including the cost of housing.
 In 2023, Mercer’s Cost of Living Survey ranked the city as the 53rd most expensive out of 227 expat destinations worldwide.

 Despite these rising costs, Dallas remains reasonably priced.
-Transplants from pricier cities like San Francisco often marvel at how much more space they can afford to have in Dallas, compared to the very small and expensive accommodation back home
+Transplants from pricier cities like San Francisco often marvel at how much more space they can afford in Dallas compared to the tiny and expensive accommodation back home.

-Another drawcard for people relocating to Dallas is its abundance of beautiful family-friendly neighbourhoods with good schools and historic houses.
-Those who move to the city's suburbs can expect leafy green avenues, spacious parks and interesting architecture.
+Another drawcard for people relocating to Dallas is its abundance of beautiful, family-friendly neighbourhoods with reputable schools and historic houses.
+Those who move to the city’s suburbs can expect leafy green avenues, spacious parks and interesting architecture.

-Most people living in Dallas use a car as their primary means of transport, but public transport is available and there are buses, light rail and trams to help commuters get around.
-Dallas also has a network of bike paths and wide sidewalks for outdoorsy types who enjoy their daily exercise.
+Most people living in Dallas use a car as their primary means of transport, but public transport is available, and there are buses, light rail and trams to help commuters get around.
+Dallas also has a network of bike paths and wide sidewalks for outdoorsy people who enjoy daily exercise.

 Climate in Dallas

-Dallas is a great place for those who like warm, dry weather and lots of sunshine.
-The good weather in the city allows for outdoor sports to be played year round and new arrivals will soon notice the locals' enthusiastic support of their city’s football team, the Dallas Cowboys.
-Green spaces abound, so there's no shortage of places to picnic, cycle, or go for a run, making for an excellent lifestyle for those who are moving to Dallas.
+Dallas is ideal for those who like warm, dry weather and lots of sunshine.
+The excellent weather in the city allows for outdoor sports to be played year-round, and new arrivals will soon notice the locals’ enthusiastic support of their city’s football team, the Dallas Cowboys.
+Green spaces abound, so there’s no shortage of places to picnic, cycle or go for a run, making for an excellent lifestyle for those who are moving to Dallas.

 ►Learn about the city's best attractions by reading See and Do in Dallas